Reducing Tobacco-associated Lung Cancer Risk: A Randomized Clinical Trial of AB-free Kava

 Exclusion Criteria:

-• diagnosed with cancer (other than non-melanoma skin cancer)
+• history of active cancer (other than non-melanoma skin cancer) within the past 2 years

 • diagnosed with liver dysfunction or with previous liver diseases